core-wg/comi/draft-ietf-core-comi.md

 CORECONF extends the set of YANG based protocols, NETCONF and RESTCONF, with the capability to manage constrained devices and networks.

---- note_Note

-Discussion and suggestions for improvement are requested, and should be sent to yot@ietf.org.

 --- middle